 You probably have these already, but you might not be maximizing their capability.

 Microfiber cloths are so handy because they can be washed and reused.
 My biggest tip with these cloths is to make sure you don’t use dryer sheets or fabric softener.
-These products affect the cloth’s ability to pick up dust, as well as leaves a film on the surface.
+These products affect the cloth’s ability to pick up dust, as well as leave a film on the surface.